[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 • These knit garments are not worn while the patient is sleeping because they provide too much compression while the body is at rest.
 Also, if the garment moves out of place during sleep, this can cause constriction that will constrict and damage the circulation.

-• These knit garments are constructed as sleeves, gloves, gauntlets (gloves without fingers), and stockings that frequently knee-high or thigh-high. are constructed of knit two-way stretch fabrics.
+• These knit garments are constructed as sleeves, gloves, gauntlets (gloves without fingers), and stockings that can be knee-high or thigh-high.
+These garments are constructed oftwo-way knit stretch fabrics.

 • They are designed to assist in controlling swelling and to aid in moving lymph from the affected area.